 - View the 2014 Semester Catalog (PDF, 8MB)

 - View the 2014 Summer Catalog (PDF, 1MB)

 - View Our Photo Galleries on Flickr

 - Track Your Application Online

 - SIT Study Abroad Gear

-For inter-media arts, photography, and dance studio work, a basic course or background in the area of study is required.
-Students enrolling in creative writing must have completed at least one course in fiction writing or poetry.
-For all students, previous survey courses in European history or arts history is recommended, but not required.
+For visual arts, photography, and dance studio work, background in the area of study is required.
+Students enrolling in creative writing must be majors or minors in writing.
+For all students, previous survey courses in European history or arts history are recommended, but not required.